sqoia-dev/panel.sh/docs/balena-fleet-deployment.md

 ![balena-ss-10](/docs/images/balena-deployment-10-downloading-images.png)

-Once done, the display should show the Anthias splash screen.
+Once done, the display should show the Panelsh splash screen.
 You can now add assets via the web interface.